Electromagnetic Wave Technology Use in Moisture Meters

 How Does a Moisture Meter Work?

 Wagner Meters uses an advanced electromagnetic wave technology in their hand-held moisture meters.
-This proven technology allows the user to quickly and accurately measure the moisture content (MC) of wood without the time consuming effort of driving pins into the wood.
+This proven technology allows the user to quickly and accurately measure the moisture content (MC) of wood without the time-consuming effort of driving pins into the wood.
 The meters from Wagner Meters provide instant readings, scanning many board feet in seconds.
 Electromagnetic radio waves are sent into the wood without leaving any holes.

-What is IntelliSense™ Technology?
+What Is IntelliSense™ Technology?

 Wagner moisture meters, featuring IntelliSense™ technology, go beyond the surface conditions for accurate measurements of moisture conditions IN the wood.
-Most pinless meters are unable to distinguish between surface or ambient conditions on the surface of the wood, and the real moisture picture in the wood.
+Most pinless meters are unable to distinguish between the surface or ambient conditions on the surface of the wood, and the real moisture picture in the wood.
 Pin-type meters may be able to bypass the surface conditions, but they also damage the surface of the wood each time you take a reading.
 Air humidity, condensation, or other ambient conditions can impact many moisture meters and give inaccurate readings that cost you money.

 Here is a short video about how IntelliSense™ technology works: